smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 capture) to control when a Response Command should be executed.

-In the example above, Step 1 shows a command that will add a new Dynamic Variable named \"VARNAME2\" to the LSAM table, if there is not already a variable with this name.
+In the example above, Step 1 shows a command that will add a new Dynamic Variable named "VARNAME2" to the LSAM table, if there is not already a variable with this name.
 (If the variable did exist, it could have its attributes changed by this command.)
-The type of variable is \'V\' meaning a general-use variable.
+The type of variable is 'V' meaning a general-use variable.
 The keyword NUMSIZ is set to 7, and that is what tells the LSAM that this variable should be handled as a numeric variable instead of just being a plain character string.
 Numeric